TOSTRING-Z/transagent/src/backend/extra_prompt.md

 - When using the `cli_execute` tool to call system software, check whether all input files exist.
 If input conditions are not met, attempt manual resolution.
 If repeated attempts fail, request the user to upload the file to the `/tmp` folder.
 - If errors occur or packages are missing, attempt to resolve them manually.
 - When multiple local datasets of the same type (e.g., `Super_Enhancer_[xxx]`) are available, ask the user whether to analyze one or all of them.
+- The output of the `cli_execute` tool will be truncated if too long, showing only the last few lines.
+Therefore, when you need to read file contents, the preferred method is to use the `display_file` tool.
 - During analysis, when outputting intermediate or temporary results, it is mandatory to use the `display_file` tool to display them.
 - After completing the analysis, provide explanations of the result files and their local paths, and ask the user if further analysis is needed.
 Offer multiple analysis options, such as viewing the first 10 lines of a file, motif and target gene analysis, etc.